All the Things She Said: Modern usage and legacy

 A cover of the song by American singer Poppy was released on 3 June 2020.

 The song has also been covered by virtual artist and League of Legends character, Seraphine and released on 25 September 2020.
 The cover was part of the Riot Games music initiative, following the success of the virtual band K/DA and hip hop group True Damage.

 The song was covered by Australian extreme metal band The Berzerker.

+The song appears on the soundtrack of the 2024 Sean Baker film Anora, about an American stripper who marries the son of a Russian oligarch.

 Live performances

 t.A.T.u. performed the song on many television shows in the United States.
 They first appeared on The Tonight Show with Jay Leno, where the girls created confusion, because they kissed each other without first having been granted permission to do so.
-They performed the single on Jimmy Kimmel Live!, at AOL, on Mad TV, the Carson Daly Show, Total Request Live and the 2003 MTV Movie Awards.
+They performed the single on Jimmy Kimmel Live!, at AOL, on Mad TV, Last Call with Carson Daly, Total Request Live and the 2003 MTV Movie Awards.